Alicepinch/stay-in-st-tropez/TESTING.md

 The console was also returning the following error "initMap is not a function"

-In order to fix this I revisited the google map API's website to view the correct script needed for the google map API and removed 'async' from my code
+In order to fix this, I revisited the google map API's website to view the correct script needed for the google map API and removed 'async' from my code

 ```